Orthodontics in Toronto

 Fixed Orthodontic Appliances

-Most of the devices used in orthodontics are fixed ones.
-On the one hand, it’s normal to eat with fixed tools.
-On the other hand, you should stay away from certain drinks and foods, like sticky foods and drinks with carbonation.
-Orthodontics treatments are:
+Most of the time, orthodontics uses fixed devices.
+On the one hand, using fixed instruments to eat is customary.
+On the other hand, there are some foods and drinks that you should stay away from, like fizzy beverages and sticky meals.
+Among the orthodontic treatments are:

 Braces